 Erasmus Field

-Erasmus Field, at McDonald Avenue and Avenue M between Midwood and Bensonhurst, has been in use since 1907, initially for track and field, and later for football, soccer, lacrosse, and baseball.
-It has served all that time as sporting home to Erasmus Hall High School, and also been made available to whoever else might pay the rent.
-In 1928, Herman Rosner, owner of the semipro Bay Parkways, constructed wooden stands to seat 5,000 fans at the field.
+The new Erasmus Field has been in use since 1923, initially for track and field and baseball, and later for football, soccer, and lacrosse.
+It has served all that time as one of the sporting homes to Erasmus Hall High School, and also been made available to whoever else might pay the rent.
+Due to work on the playing surface, later home baseball games of 1923 and all home games of 1925 were moved to Hawthorne Field and Flatbush Oval (II).

-The odd shape of Erasmus Field- see the overhead photograph below, and picture the original diamond in the lower left corner- meant plenty of home runs were hit to right center, but homers to left field, over 400 feet away, were almost impossible.
-Negro Leaguers Josh Gibson and Fats Jenkins were among the few who managed the feat, however.
+The odd shape of Erasmus Field meant plenty of home runs were hit to right center, but homers to left field, over 400 feet away, were almost impossible.
+Negro Leaguers Josh Gibson and Fats Jenkins were among the few who managed the feat, however, along with Brooklyn Edison catcher Mike Camarata, whose grand slam over left field helped the Edisons to a 9-7 win over Pittsfield General Electric in 1931.

-As well as Erasmus Hall High, other baseball teams to call Erasmus Field home at different times were the Bay Parkways (meaning famed teams like the Bushwicks and Royal Giants were regular visitors), New Utrecht High, Long Island University, and the teams of the Brooklyn-Long Island Defense League in 1943.
-Big games such as the Public Schools Athletic League baseball finals were also played at Erasmus Field from time to time.
+As well as Erasmus Hall High, other baseball teams to call Erasmus Field home at different times were the Bay Parkways (meaning famed teams such as the Springfield Greys, House of David, Black Yankees, and Royal Giants were regular visitors), New Utrecht High, Long Island University, and the teams of the Brooklyn-Long Island Defense League in 1943.
+Big games such as the P.S.A.L. and C.H.S.A.A. baseball finals were also played at Erasmus Field from time to time.

 Plays at the plate - a run for George Washington High in